sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2014</span><br>
 *Death By Gallery*<br>
 **Gallery Director, Producer, Artist Manager**<br><br>
 Death by Gallery was opened with 10 Kollektiv artists at 16 Brighton Square, funded by Kickstarter, Santander and Brighton University, supported by Brighton Fringe and Open House Brighton  .
-After publicising the opportunity, interviewing and choosing the artists, together we completed a successful Kickstarter campaign, worked with We Are Pop Up to find a vacant shop in Brighton and turn it into a pop up gallery for one month.
+After publicising, interviewing artists, together we completed a successful Kickstarter campaign, worked with We Are Pop Up Agency to find a vacant shop in Brighton and turn it into a pop up gallery for one month.
 Every artist taught a workshop and we also hosted guest speakers and musicians as well.
 <br>

 ![Death By Gallery](/img/death/poster.jpg "Death By Gallery")<br><br>